 - Meanwhile whisk together all the ingredients for the special sauce and store in the refrigerator until ready to use.

 - Form the burger mixture into 4-6 patties.
-Use your palms to shape them but do not compress them.
+Use your palms to shape them but do not compress them or make them too thin.

 - Heat the grill on medium-high.
 Spray with cooking spray.
 Place the patties on the grill gently and cook 3 minutes.
-Flip and reduce the heat to medium.
-Cook another 2-3 minutes or until golden brown and slightly crispy.
+Cook another 3 minutes or until golden brown and slightly crispy.

 - Optional to coat buns with butter and heat on low each side for about a minute before serving.
 Or toast them in a warm oven.
 Spread the buns with special sauce, fixings of your choice and veggie burger.